Vancouver Island Photography Tour – Wild Coastal Beaches, Rainforests, & Moody Light

 What about food and transportation?

 Meals are not included so we can remain flexible, eat local, and keep things simple.
 Transportation during the tour is often shared or caravan-style, with folks either bringing their own vehicle or renting one and ride-sharing to locations.
-Details are confirmed at in the description of each tour.
+Details are confirmed after booking.

 Do you offer Private Tours?